-- We continue to support legislation requiring state and federal funding of school nutrition programs for breakfast, lunch and special milk programs. - We encourage schools to use food products produced in New York State in fundraising, school meal programs and in vending machines. - We support increased sales of milk in schools by encouraging districts to explore utilizing milk dispensers and offering additional servings of milk as part of a Type A lunch. - 4.
-We strongly advocate use of REAL dairy products in school lunch programs. - We support requiring school lunch programs for grades 7 and above to serve one pint of milk. - 6.
-We oppose the sale of soft drinks in public schools. - We strongly oppose efforts to discourage the use of milk and milk products in public and private schools. - 8.
+- 1. We continue to support legislation requiring state and federal funding of school nutrition programs for breakfast, lunch and special milk programs. - 2.
+We encourage schools to use food products produced in New York State in fundraising, school meal programs and in vending machines. - 3.
+We support increased sales of milk in schools by encouraging districts to explore utilizing milk dispensers and offering additional servings of milk as part of a Type A lunch. - 4.
+We strongly advocate use of REAL dairy products in school lunch programs. - 5.
+We support requiring school lunch programs for grades 7 and above to serve one pint of milk. - 6.
+We oppose the sale of soft drinks in public schools. - 7.
+We strongly oppose efforts to discourage the use of milk and milk products in public and private schools. - 8.
 We encourage the use of re-sealable single serve containers for school milk. - a.
 We support the availability of many choices of flavored milk. - b.
-We support the availability of fortified and whole milk in schools. - Child school nutrition programs should be based on sound nutritional guidelines, which encourage the consumption of New York fluid milk, dairy products, and fruits and vegetables within school meals, vending machines, and a la carte choices. - 10.
+We support the availability of fortified and whole milk in schools. - 9.
+Child school nutrition programs should be based on sound nutritional guidelines, which encourage the consumption of New York fluid milk, dairy products, and fruits and vegetables within school meals, vending machines, and a la carte choices. - 10.
 We oppose a "meatless day" in school lunches. - 11.
 We strongly oppose the New York Parent Teacher Association working to ban all genetically modified foods and ingredients from school lunch programs. - 12.
 We support increasing the state school meal program reimbursement to assist schools in purchasing New York-grown products such as fruits, vegetables, meat, milk and other dairy products. - 13.
-We support the current school food programs especially providing for hot or cold breakfast and lunch with cold dairy milk as part of the public education system.

-14. We support New York State requiring that all public schools have the option to offer all types of dairy products.
+We support the current school food programs especially providing for hot or cold breakfast and lunch with cold dairy milk as part of the public education system. - 14.
+We support New York State requiring that all public schools have the option to offer all types of dairy products. - 15.
+We support pouring rights contracts at public schools and public institutions of higher education that offer opportunities for small family-owned businesses to sell milk and milk-based products, offer more variety of non-sugar sweetened beverages, and maintains affordability, convenience and power of choice for students, staff, faculty and visitors.